How To Do Payroll Yourself: An Easy, Detailed Guide

 How to do payroll yourself with payroll software

 Payroll software could be the answer to all of your manual payrolling headaches.
-With that in mind, here’s a brief rundown of how to do payroll yourself with software like When I Work.
+With that in mind, here’s a brief rundown of how to do payroll yourself with software.
 This isn’t an exhaustive list, so make sure to consult with local professionals to ensure you are complying with all relevant regulations.

 1. Determine what type of payroll software your company needs

-Full-service payroll solutions like When I Work include everything from time clock tools to integrations with accounting software.
+Full-service payroll solutions can include integrations with accounting software.
 The alternative would be a limited payroll tool that simply keeps track of hours and gross pay.
-All-in-one options provide a better bang for your buck.

 2. Explore software options